 In order for the proper operation of the Plan, all subscribers will have to sign a deed of adherence acknowledging the existence of the IIWTMP and the requirements of the Waste Tyre Regulations.
-A copy of this can be seen on REDISA's web-site: www.redisa.org.za.
+In order to register, all producers are referred to REDISA's web-site: www.redisa.org.za.